 Be nice.
 Or else.

-Lincoln, UK Freelance Web, Ui, UX & Brand Designer Joined 12 months ago
+Lincoln, UK Freelance Web, Ui, UX & Brand Designer Joined about 1 year ago

 Hey I'd like people's feedback on the icon set on the link above.
 Lines too much? too much detail?
 I'm not sure.